AUTOMATIC1111/stable-diffusion-webui/Extensions-index.md

 		{
 			"name": "Instruct-pix2pix",
 			"url": "https://github.com/Klace/stable-diffusion-webui-instruct-pix2pix.git",
-			"description": "Adds a tab for doing img2img editing with the instruct-pix2pix model.", "added": "2023-01-25",
+			"description": "Adds a tab for doing img2img editing with the instruct-pix2pix model.
+Note: No longer required.
+Author has integrated code to webui, use in img2img.", "added": "2023-01-25",
 			"tags": ["script", "tab"]
 		},